random2907/Link-To-File-Downloader/README.md

 pip install gdown
 ```
 # Bug
-- Some link won't work , if you want to add anything to this post in Issues
+- Some link won't work
+- Want any other thing post in Issues